Convert other file formats to PDF in Python

 from os import path

-path_xsltfile = path.join(self.dataDir, xsltfile)
+path_xsltfile = path.join(self.data_dir, xsltfile)

-path_xmlfile = path.join(self.dataDir, xmlfile)
+path_xmlfile = path.join(self.data_dir, xmlfile)

-path_outfile = path.join(self.dataDir, "python", outfile)
+path_outfile = path.join(self.data_dir, "python", outfile)

-load_options = apdf.XslFoLoadOptions(path_xsltfile)
+load_options = ap.XslFoLoadOptions(path_xsltfile)

-load_options.parsing_errors_handling_type = apdf.XslFoLoadOptions.ParsingErrorsHandlingTypes.ThrowExceptionImmediately
+load_options.parsing_errors_handling_type = (

-document = apdf.Document(path_xmlfile, load_options)
+document = ap.Document(path_xmlfile, load_options)

 document.save(path_outfile)